 Just find out what the highest temperature is for the day and knit the color for the temperature.

-temperature increments and colours you want to use.
-For instance my
+You decide what temperature increments and colours you want to use.

 I tried to use colors associated with the weather like red for hot and blue for cold.
 So far I'm using eight colours but still might add one or two more.

-Here's the colors I chose.
+Here's the colors I chose for my temperature blanket so far.
 Just remember that it's your temperature blanket so work out the colors the way you like it.